Intensive temperature and quantum correlations for refined quantum measurements: Abstract

 \section{Abstract}

-We consider quantum systems of coupled harmonic oscillators and study the question of whether temperature is an intensive quantity, in the sense that a block of a thermal state can be approximated by an effective thermal state at the same temperature as the whole system.
-We identify instances in which this approximation is not valid, as the block state and the reference thermal state are distinguishable.
-Contrary to the standard thermodynamic intuition, this distinguishability may even increase with the block size.
-However, we also show that the two states do become less distinguishable with the block size for standard coarse-grained measurements.
-Finally, we point out the role entanglement plays in this problem: in general, the thermodynamic paradigm of local intensive temperature applies whenever entanglement is not present in the system.
+We consider the concept of temperature in a setting beyond the standard thermodynamics prescriptions.
+Namely, rather than restricting to standard coarse-grained measurements, we consider observers able to master any possible quantum measurement---a scenario that might be relevant at nanoscopic scales.
+In this setting, we focus on quantum systems of coupled harmonic oscillators and study the question of whether the temperature is an intensive quantity, in the sense that a block of a thermal state can be approximated by an effective thermal state at the same temperature as the whole system.
+Using the quantum fidelity as figure of merit, we identify instances in which this approximation is not valid, as the block state and the reference thermal state are distinguishable for refined measurements.
+Actually, there are situation in which this distinguishability even increases with the block size.
+However, we also show that the two states do become less distinguishable with the block size for coarse-grained measurements ---thus recovering the standard picture.
+We then go further and construct an effective thermal state which provides a good approximation of the block state for any observables and sizes.
+Finally, we point out the role entanglement plays in this scenario by showing that, in general, the thermodynamic paradigm of local intensive temperature applies whenever entanglement is not present in the system.

-A characteristic treat of macroscopic matter is the simplicity with which it can be typically described in physical terms.
+A characteristic trait of macroscopic matter is the simplicity with which it can be typically described in physical terms.
 The long-lasting success of thermodynamics is built upon this evidence: few thermodynamic variables are sufficient to effectively describe a piece of matter made of a huge number of particles.
-The origin of this simplification lies in that macroscopic objects are probed by extremely {\it coarse measurements}.
+The origin of this simplification lies in that macroscopic objects are usually probed by extremely {\it coarse measurements}.
 Specifically, macroscopic observations sense only averages and just few properties---namely, thermodynamic variables like entropy or temperature---suffice to describe the system after such averaging \cite{Cal}.
-A question arises whether this picture breaks down when the standard requirement of coarse measurements is relaxed and more {\it refined measurements} are at disposal.
-For common applications of thermodynamics this might not be crucial.
-Nonetheless, at nanoscopic scales, refined measurements are foreseeable \cite{nanoth} and deviations from the standard scenario might become relevant \cite{ANFO,HMH}.
-Furthermore, a series of recent results suggest that some hypothesis commonly invoked in thermodynamics can be actually relaxed in a quantum setting.
-This is for example the case of subjective lack of knowledge---usually invoked to prove the emergence of the canonical ensemble---which has been shown to be unnecessary \cite{typic}.
-In general there are evidences that thermodynamics principles can be applied to non-standard scenarios, beyond the ones originally envisaged \cite{GMM}.